 Carbon Analysis & Techniques Used:

-The method in use is an upgraded form of that originally researched in Switzerland and marketed by various firms in the U.S. Fundamentally, the scheme involves combustion of a sample in ultra-pure oxygen at 990 deg C in a closed system.
+The carbon testing method in use is an upgraded form of that originally researched in Switzerland and marketed by various firms in the U.S. Fundamentally, the scheme involves combustion of a sample in ultra-pure oxygen at 990 deg C in a closed system.

 The products (gasses) are swept through copper to remove excess Oxygen and silver salts to remove halogens, phosphorus, and sulfur.
 Since the heat conductivity depends upon it’s composition, the mixture of remaining gasses is sensed.
 The H2O is removed.
 Later the CO2 is removed and finally only N2 remains.
 Sensing is done after each removal.